Table of Contents

 There are also some relaxations of the rules of personal service in the Magistrates Court of Queensland.
 In addition to physically giving a copy of the original document to an individual, you may also:

-- Leave the document with someone who is apparently an adult living at the relevant address;
+- Leave the document with someone who is apparently an adult living at the relevant address;6

-- If the person has a solicitor, email it to the solicitor; and
+- If the person has a solicitor, email it to the solicitor;7 and

-- If the person has a solicitor, fax it to the solicitor (but there are several compliance rules in relation to faxes and as such, email is likely preferable).
+If the person has a solicitor, fax it to the solicitor8 (there are several compliance rules in relation to sending faxes;9 email is preferable).

 Difficulties with service

-As Judge Robin QC of the District Court of Queensland stated:
+As Judge Robin QC of the District Court of Queensland stated:10

 “I’ve been struck by experience, particularly in recent months, as to how effective substituted service orders of this kind prove to be in flushing out defendants.” (emphasis added).